AUGUST AT CLUNY

 WILDLIFE

 Please keep a look out for the Red Squirrels.
-They feed regularly, sometimes two at a time, on the bird feeders near the first Sequoiadendron at No 5 and on feeders close to the car-park.
-It has been a good breeding season with the young squirrels much bolder than the adults so if you are patient it should be possible to get a photograph particularly at No 5.
-The garden is full of birds but most have gone quiet while they are in moult.
-Bullfinches, Treecreepers, Jays and Great Spotted Woodpeckers are regulars along with many other common species.
+They feed regularly, sometimes two at a time, on the bird feeders near the first Sequoiadendron giganteum at No 5 and on feeders in the car-park.
+The squirrels are quite tame so as long as you are quiet and patient it should be possible to get a photograph.
+The garden is full of birds.
+Nuthatches, Treecreepers, Jay, Song Thrushes and Great Spotted Woodpeckers are regulars along with many other common species.
 There are plenty toads and frogs, one reason for the near perfect hosta leaves!
-It could be another good year for fungi.
-If you are able to identify any, please leave a note of what you see as there is a garden list.
+You may also see one of the resident stoats.
+There have already been a few Stinkhorns evident in the garden and other fungi are beginning to appear.
+Butterfly numbers have dropped dramatically as have bumblebees because of the wet and cold spring.
+On sunny days you might see Speckled Wood and Green Veined White but sadly that is about all.
+If you are able to identify any fungi or butterflies, we would really appreciate a little note of any sightings.
+Thank you.

 AUGUST JOBS

-Constant cutting back of a number of shrubs and trees is always necessary.
+Constant cutting back of shrubs and trees is always necessary.
 Weeding and mulching continues as ever.
 There is seed to collect and dry.
-Early spring flowering plants are being lifted and split to be planted in other parts of the garden or potted for sale for next year.
+This year’s seedlings are being potted on and other plants split and potted.